Roots

 It is here that emollients, particularly those derived from plants, have historically found their purpose.
 These substances act as a soothing balm, a protective sheath against the elements, and a vital ally in maintaining the hair’s integrity.

-What Does Hair Anatomy Reveal About Our Ancestral Practices?
+What Does Hair Anatomy Reveal about Our Ancestral Practices?

 Understanding the fundamental composition of textured hair helps us grasp why certain traditional practices developed.
-The Cuticle Scales, which lie flat in straighter hair types, tend to be more raised in coiled and curly patterns, contributing to a higher rate of moisture loss.
+The cuticle scales, which lie flat in straighter hair types, tend to be more raised in coiled and curly patterns, contributing to a higher rate of moisture loss.
 This explains the long-standing emphasis on nourishing oils and butters in hair care rituals across African and diasporic communities.

 The very morphology of textured hair points to a historical imperative for deep moisture and external protection, a truth our ancestors discerned through observation and practice, long before the advent of electron microscopes.
 This traditional understanding is not merely anecdotal; it aligns strikingly with contemporary scientific findings regarding the hair’s unique structural needs.